openstack/openstack-manuals/doc/admin-guide/source/identity-service-api-protection.rst

 Like most OpenStack projects, Identity supports the protection of its APIs by defining policy rules based on an RBAC approach.
-Identity stores a reference to a policy JSON file in the main Identity configuration file, ``keystone.conf``.
+Identity stores a reference to a policy JSON file in the main Identity configuration file, ``/etc/keystone/keystone.conf``.
 Typically this file is named ``policy.json``, and contains the rules for which roles have access to certain actions in defined services.

 Each Identity API v3 call has a line in the policy file that dictates which level of governance of access applies.